Take a fresh look at PV solar panels

 Affordability is a major factor for people considering such an investment, but the prices of most installation types such as PV solar panels and solar heating panels have tumbled by as much as 50% over the last couple of years, with their popularity being driven by the feed-in tariff schemes.

 Photovoltaic installations now offer a respectable 8-12% ROI, a much more lucrative reward than typical High Street banks give their ordinary savers.
-Many householders are still unaware about the benefits that installing solar technology can bring, even after the recent reductions in the feed-in tariff of last year.
+Many householders are still unaware of the benefits that installing solar technology can bring, even after the recent reductions in the feed-in tariff of last year.

 PV solar’s underestimated relative is solar heating panels including evacuated tubes, which can also bring a good return of around 5-8%.
 Choosing this type of technology can sometimes be difficult because many of the newer solar companies only offer PV systems, so finding a company which can help you compare both systems and their benefits can be difficult.

 A large household with a big demand for hot water may benefit more from a solar heating system, where a couple whom may be out for most of the day at work (as an example) may find a photovoltaic system generates an income while they are out of the home.

-Another example may be if you are heating your ‘off the grid’ home with oil, then the increasing expense of this type of fuel can make a heating panel system extremely beneficial in reducing your dependence on your oil tank.
+Another example may be if you are heating you’re ‘off the grid’ home with oil, then the increasing expense of this type of fuel can make a heating panel system extremely beneficial in reducing your dependence on your oil tank.

 Everyone is looking to reduce their dependence on traditional gas/electricity and oil supplies, but the individual needs of each household can be forgotten when people are discussing solar panel systems for their home.